mateusjunges/laravel-acl/docs/guide/usage.md

 The same is valid for `PermissionDoesNotExistException` , `GroupDoesNotExistException` and `UserDoesNotExistException.`

-# Using artisan commands
+## Using artisan commands

-You can create a group or a permission from a console with artisan commands:
+You can create a group or permission from a console with artisan commands:

 ``` bash
 php artisan group:create name slug description